-Student's Book 1 at a glance
+Student's Book 4 at a glance

 There are eight units and a Starter unit in the Student's Book.
-Each unit has seven lessons, a Review and either a Project or a Cumulative review.
+Each unit has seven lessons, a Review and an Exam preparation lesson.
 Each lesson provides material for one classroom lesson of approximately 45 minutes.